Jinniushan

-Jinniushan (金牛山) is a Middle Pleistocene paleoanthropological site, dating to around 260,000 BP, most famous for its archaic hominin fossils.
+Jinniushan (金牛山) is a Middle Pleistocene paleoanthropological site, dating to around 260,000 years old, most famous for its archaic hominin fossil, Jinniushan human.
 The site is located near Yingkou, Liaoning, China.
 Several new species of extinct birds were also discovered at the site.

+Features

+Jinniushan is as isolated mountain rising up to 70 meters above the sea level, located 8 km south of Dashiqiao in Yingkou County, Liaoning Province.
+It is variously known in English as "Golden Ox Mountain", "Gold Bull Mountain" or "Gold Ox Mount".
+It is 6 km south of Xiangxi, the oldest gold mine in Liaoning Province.

+History

+Mining for hark rocks started in the 1940s, and was considered a potential gold mine.
+In 1993, a hydroelectric dam was constructed which destroyed many of the mining sites.
+Formal permit for gold mining was acquired by Yuanling Minco company in 2006.
+The Jinniushan Joint Excavation Team unearthed several mammalian fossils in 1976.
+The first formal paleotological explorations was conducted by Lü Zuné (呂遵諤) from the Department of Archaeology of the Peking University in September 1984.
+Lü and his team discovered pieces of human bones from a collapsed limestone cave at the foot of the mountain.
+The bones were later identified in 2006 as that of a woman, who showed mixed features of Homo sapiens (modern humans) and H. erectus and lived around 260,000 years ago.

-Jinniushan hominin
+Jinniushan human

 The hominid fossils at Jinniushan all belong to one individual.
 Initially, the fossils were believed to have belonged to a male specimen, since the fossils were so big.
 Later analysis shows that the fossil remains actually come from a female specimen.

 Size

 The Jinniushan specimen's body mass is estimated to be around 78.6 kg, making it the largest female specimen ever discovered in the fossil record.
 The next largest female specimen ever discovered, found at Grotte du Prince, early Late Pleistocene, from around 100,000 BP, has an estimated body mass of 74 kg.

 Body size in Homo reached its maximum during the Middle Pleistocene, so the size of the Jinniushan specimen is not surprising, especially since the specimen was found at a high latitude, cold climate location.
 In accordance with Allen's rule and Bergmann's rule, the large body, wide trunk, and short limbs of the Jinniushan female is to be expected, as the hominins from that time relied more on their physical body as a cold adaptation, as their technological culture was not yet as advanced as later hominins.